Affiliate Disclosure: As an Amazon Associate, I earn a commission from qualifying purchases made on Amazon.com.

 After college I lived with roommates’ dogs.
 I remember three labrador brother dogs that ate trays of holiday candied nuts and got so sick they had to sleep in the garage on Christmas Eve.
 Oh, and there was a white Akita that walked delicately through the house leaving a trail of fur puff balls in his path.
 But these dogs weren’t mine and I wanted one of my own.

-Today, my heart melts for Sasha, our nine year old lab mix.
+Then, I met Sasha, a nine year old lab mix.
 She was adopted by my boyfriend from the Bartlesville, Oklahoma SPCA shelter as a puppy and I met her three years later.
-She is our fur baby.
-We try to take her everywhere with us.
-So it was no surprise to our friends that I hosted a birthday party for her several years ago and invited their fur babies to join in on the fun.
-Every dog deserves to be celebrated!
+She was our fur baby until she passed away at 15.5 years old.

 To make the dog biscuits, simply combine all ingredients into a large bowl.
 Knead the dough with your hands for a minute.